SABMiller soars on ignited hopes of takeover by AB InBev

 "If the wheels are not yet in motion on another brewing mega-deal, they may be now as SABMiller may have thrown down the gauntlet," said Grupo Santander analysts in a research note.

-Shares of the second-largest brewer then rose as much as 13 percent after the Wall Street Journal said AB InBev was talking to banks about financing a possible $122 billion (75.05 billion pounds) takeover bid, citing a person familiar with the matter.
+Shares of the second-largest brewer then rose as much as 13 percent after the Wall Street Journal said AB InBev was talking to banks about financing a possible $122 billion takeover bid, citing a person familiar with the matter.

 The report said AB InBev was not in active discussions with SABMiller, but was waiting to line up financing before making a formal approach.